TMGilchrist/comp140-worksheetB/README.md

 * Spinning the chair will control sideways movement.
 * Some form of thumbstick for 360 degree aiming and shooting.
 (Possible alternative below)
 * Back adjustment used to engage shield boost.
+* It will probably require at least one accelerometer.

 ### Alternatives
 * Alternative co-op would use a second chair to control the weapons aiming and firing.
+The weapon chairs would need a way to see the screen while spinning.
 * Arm-rests controls to strafe?
 Spin chair 360 degrees to dodge.